UMC 42x7/4x9 / N38 - cylindrical magnetic holder

 bulk discounts:

-Strength along with form of a magnet can be analyzed with our
+Strength along with shape of a neodymium magnet can be verified with our

 magnetic mass calculator.